 - a.
-Conducting a community conversation on policies and strategies that iIdentify new transportation strategies and prioritizinge the below actions and others suggested, with a focus on de-carbonizing transportation in Takoma Park, implementing changes in transportation infrastructure, reducing discouraging use of personal vehicles, and encouraging alternative other modes of transportation as well as improved walkability and bikeability, through a robust community discussion on policies and strategies and/or and to consider potential future possible-collaboration with an outside consultant. - b.
-Facilitating greater use of zero-emission vehicles by measures such as: - amending the city right-of-way permit process to allow installation of curbside charging equipment; - ii. in all multifamily residential buildings with parking lots over a certain size, installing accessible outlets for vehicle charging by a certain date to be determined, and requiring installation of such outlets in new multifamily construction; and - iii. adopting a policy of purchasing or leasing zero-emission vehicles for the city fleet. - Reducing the use of single-occupancy vehicles in general, and non-zero-emission vehicles in particular, through a variety of measures including: - seeking opportunities to pilot innovations focused on zero-emission city fleet vehicles, transit vehicles such as shuttles, and micro-mobility devices to reduce vehicle trips\and improve connections to transit hubs, shopping, and public buildings such as the Community Center and Recreation Center; - ii. developing outreach and incentive programs such as community challenges, ride-anddrive events for zero-emission vehicles, and transit-focused initiatives;

-iii. adopting parking changes that encourage use of transit and zero-emission vehicles;

-iii.iv. , and exploring regular car-free zones or car-free days;

-increasing the number of bus shelters in the city;

-v.vi. implementing the Montgomery County Bikeways Plan within the city; and vi.vii. adopting a Complete Streets and/or Vision Zero or similar policy.
+Conducting a community conversation on policies and strategies that identify and prioritize the below actions and others suggested, with a focus on de-carbonizing transportation in Takoma Park, implementing changes in transportation infrastructure, discouraging use of personal vehicles, and encouraging other modes of transportation as well as improved walkability, and to consider potential future collaboration with an outside consultant. - b.
+Facilitating greater use of zero-emission vehicles by measures such as: - i. amending the city right-of-way permit process to allow installation of curbside charging equipment; - ii. in all multifamily residential buildings with parking lots over a certain size, installing accessible outlets for vehicle charging by a certain date to be determined, and requiring installation of such outlets in new multifamily construction; and - iii. adopting a policy of purchasing or leasing zero-emission vehicles for the city fleet. - c.
+Reducing the use of single-occupancy vehicles in general, and non-zero-emission vehicles in particular, through a variety of measures including: - i. seeking opportunities to pilot innovations focused on zero-emission city fleet vehicles, transit vehicles, and micro-mobility devices to reduce vehicle trips; - ii. developing outreach and incentive programs such as community challenges, ride-and-drive events for zero-emission vehicles, and transit-focused initiatives; - iii. adopting parking changes that encourage use of transit and zero-emission vehicles, and exploring regular car-free zones or car-free days; - iv. increasing the number of bus shelters in the city; - v. implementing the Montgomery County Bikeways Plan within the city; and vi. adopting a Complete Streets and/or Vision Zero or similar policy.

 d.
-Collaborating, partnering and advocating with other jurisdictions and providers such as Ride-On, WMATA and the State for transportation infrastructure change; improved, affordable, and accessible transit; and joint efforts to transition to electric transit, including exploring options to eexpansion and improvements to d the effectiveness of transit routes serving Takoma Park and beyond; and new reduced-fee or free options; and advocacy for RideOn to develop plans to quickly transition to all zero-emission vehicles.
+Collaborating, partnering and advocating with other jurisdictions and providers such as Ride On, WMATA and the state for transportation infrastructure change; improved, affordable, and accessible transit; and joint efforts to transition to electric transit, including exploring options to expand the effectiveness of transit routes and new reduced-fee or free options.